CS455-Cyan/blue/README.md

 If you ever feel the need to look at the database directly to see what the h*ll is going on, you can log in to [mlab.com](https://mlab.com) with credentials that have been posted in slack.

+## Coding Standards

+We will use [W3Schools' JavaScript Style Guide](http://www.w3schools.com/js/js_conventions.asp), with one exception: we will use *tabs* for indentation (not spaces).

 ## Resources

 Here are links to some resources which can help you get familiar with our tools & technology.